Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 The Sorido tower cleared the aircraft for departure around 2115 hours local time.
 The airfield operations log recorded that the C-54 took off at 2122 hours.
 Approximately two minutes after takeoff, about five miles from the end of the runway, the plane struck trees on an approximately 500-foot-high ridge and crashed.
 At 2126, the Sorido operations log recorded a fire on the other side of the bay.
 Rescuers reached the scene about five hours later but found no survivors.
 The investigation indicated that all 21 men aboard were killed instantly.

 An investigation did not reveal the cause of the accident with certainty.
 The C-54 had recently been serviced and no mechanical problems found that would explain the crash.
 The weight was well under limits.
 Weather and fuel problems were also ruled out.
 The aircraft appeared to be in controlled, level flight with its flaps up.
-The ridge that that C-54 struck was straight ahead of the runway.
+The ridge that the C-54 struck was straight ahead of the runway.

 1st Lieutenant Robert A. Wegner, who flew a test flight in the ill-fated accident after servicing on the same day as the crash, stated that the plane “flew perfectly.”
 He also testified that when flying from Sorido, he never attempted to climb over the ridge, explaining that instead he turned his aircraft out to sea once he had enough altitude.
 He explained that “had a check ride with a stateside man” who told him that “about two miles from the runway make a turn to avoid the ridge.”
 Lieutenant Wegner testified that the practice was not one he was formally briefed on and it is unclear if Captain Mundra was aware of the danger that the ridge presented.